qarnot/qarnot-freecad-plugin/README.md

 ## Installation

 You can find the step by step explanation for installation in [Qarnot's documentation]().
-Here is a quick overview: